 An important element of container terminal design and configuration concerns the ratio between the water and the yard capacity.
 The desired outcome is related to the function of the terminal within shipping networks and its hinterland.
 Therefore, there is no optimal ratio as the ideal design is context-specific.

 - Water capacity lower than yard capacity.
 This mainly concerns ports that act as gateways to major commercial hinterlands, implying that the containers may spend more time in the yard (longer dwell time).
 It could also involve ports that have a constrained nautical profile, leaving limitations in piers.
 Increasing the water capacity can involve both the port’s hardware and software, and also its orgware.
 From a hardware perspective, quay walls can be expanded, and more cranes can be added.
-From a software perspective, a series of optimization can be attempted, mainly involving better management of berth windows and an increase in crane productivity.
+From a software perspective, a series of optimizations can be attempted, mainly involving better management of berth windows and an increase in crane productivity.
 The term orgware refers to organizational and process-related adaptations.

 Still, container terminals can rarely have an optimal configuration due to the commercial environment in terms of foreland and hinterland activity and port site limitations regarding nautical profile and available land footprint.